-A 3D printed concrete bridge will be built for the “Time Space Existence” exhibition during the Venice Architecture Biennale 2021.
-The exhibition will be hosted by the European Cultural Center.
-It will display structural elegance through the use of robotics, 3D printing and geometry.
+A 3D printed concrete bridge was built for the “Time Space Existence” exhibition during the 2021 Venice Architecture Biennale.
+The exhibition was hosted by the European Cultural Center.
+It displayed structural elegance of a concrete bridge constructed using robotics, 3D printing and sophisticated geometry.

 The project is known as Striatus, which literally means “a small striped semiterrestrial eastern American squirrel with cheek pouches”.
-In this case, the stripes refer to the 3D printing process which fabricates a structure in layers or stripes.
-The design team includes the Block Research Group (BRG) at ETH Zurich and Zaha Hadid Architects Computation and Design Group (ZHACODE), in collaboration with incremental3D and Holcim.
+In this case, the stripes refer to the 3D printing process which fabricated the structure in layers or stripes.
+The design team consisted of Block Research Group (BRG) at ETH Zurich and Zaha Hadid Architects Computation and Design Group (ZHACODE), in collaboration with incremental3D and Holcim.

 Structural elegance through study of natural systems